vitwit/cada/integration_docs/integration.md

 2. Constants configuration

-After importing the necessary packages for the CADA in your app.go file, the next step is to declare any constant variables that the module will use.
-These constants are essential for configuring and integrating the CADA module with your application.
+After importing the necessary packages for the cada in your app.go file, the next step is to declare any constant variables that the module will use.
+These constants are essential for configuring and integrating the cada module with your application.

 ```sh
 const (